Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Mental resilience and patience are equally important, as weather delays and long days are common on this route.
+Mental resilience and patience are just as important, as long days and weather delays are common on this route.

 Food, Accommodation, and Camping